JuanPautasso/jp-info/_pages/about.md

 ---

-## 📽️ Mentorship and Community Engagement
+## 📽️ Mentorship
-I am dedicated to supporting the next generation of researchers and fostering collaboration within the scientific community:

 - Supervised and mentored students in image processing and data analysis, helping them successfully complete their theses.
-- Delivered educational content and presentations on image optimization.
+- Delivered educational content and presentations on signal and image optimization.

 ---
 ## 🏆 Awards